TenneherschelMD/se-day-2-git-and-github/README.md

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?

     1. Log into GitHub and click the "+" icon > "New repository"

     2. Fill in the repository name and optional description

     3. Choose visibility: Public or Private
-       # Important decision to make.
+       # Important decision to make

     4. Initialize with a README, .gitignore, and optionally a license
        # Whether to initialize with a README (recommended)
          Selecting a .gitignore template suited to your project (e.g., Node, Python) Choosing an open-source license if the project is public

     5. Click “Create repository”

 Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?